cugu/gocap/README.md

 like file access, execution rights or network access.

 **! `gocap generate` runs on package basis and the path argument must point to a Go package (there must be .go files) not a Go Module.
-Also `gocap generate` needs the dependenies downloaded before, e.g. run `go mod download`**.
+Also `gocap generate` needs the dependencies downloaded before, e.g. run `go mod download`**.

 *Example*